avcoder/unit05-lesson01/slides.md

 - Q: After each loop, what "bubbles" to the end of the array?
 - Q: When I swapped elements, I had to move the image to another spot -- what's the equivalent in code?
-- Q: How would you take the above pseudocode and turn it into actual JS code?
+- Exercise: Turn above pseudocode into actual JS code

 ---
 transition: slide-left